Know the What, Why, and How of Supply Chain Planning

 What is Supply Chain Planning?

-Before we discuss improving efficiency, streamlining operations, and automation, let's first understand the A B C of supply chain planning.
+Before we discuss improving efficiency, streamlining operations, and automation, let's first understand the ABC of supply chain planning.
 Let's look at the operations of a successful paper company that delivers millions of bundles of paper to its customers across the globe.
-For the company to run its operations, they need to plan and execute across several verticals, including sourcing raw materials to their manufacturing plant, packaging & warehousing of finished goods, transporting finished goods to distributors, last-mile delivery to the customer, and managing reverse logistics.
+For the company to run its operations, they need to plan and execute across several verticals, including sourcing raw materials to its manufacturing plant, packaging & warehousing of finished goods, transporting finished goods to distributors, last-mile delivery to the customer, and managing reverse logistics.
 Each of these verticals is further divided into several sub-operations and collectively referred to as a company's supply chain.
 To ensure the entire supply chain is being managed and executed efficiently, a company needs to anticipate the supply and demand and accordingly plan its operations across verticals.
 The process is called supply chain planning and is one of the most crucial aspects of a company's supply chain.

 What is demand planning and supply planning?

 As the terms suggest, demand planning predicts or forecasts consumer demand for a particular product or service in the market.
-In simple terms, it is the process of assessment of the current demand in the market based on various methodologies and surveys.
+In simple terms, it is the process of assessing the current demand in the market based on various methodologies and surveys.
 The more accurate demand forecasts are, the better it is for the company, as accurate demand forecasts can help companies in efficient demand planning, improving their operational efficiency and revenue margins.
 On the other hand, supply planning refers to managing a company's inventory based on demand forecasts.
 In other words, supply planning helps a company manage its inventory and resources to produce the optimum volume of goods & services to match demand.
-Therefore, accurate demand forecasts are crucial for business as it greatly helps companies in their supply and demand planning making their operations more efficient and improving revenue margins.
+Therefore, accurate demand forecasts are crucial for businesses as it greatly helps companies in their supply and demand planning, making their operations more efficient and improving revenue margins.

 What are the steps for supply chain planning?